State budgets nearly $10 million for Nov. 3 election

 Each county is making its own plan for how to conduct the election, following guidelines agreed upon by Gov. Andy Beshear and Adams.
 The individual county plans will have to be approved by Adams’ and Beshear’s offices.
 Forty-eight county plans have already been approved, Adams said.

-Absentee voting will not be universal this time, and is for people who might be vulnerable to the coronarvirus that causes COVID-19 due to age or health reasons.
+Absentee voting will not be universal this time and is for people who might be vulnerable to the coronarvirus due to age or health reasons.
 Already, 321,000 absentee ballots have been requested, Adams said.

 To replace the need for universal absentee voting, counties will have three weeks of early voting, and are encouraged to have more polling places.